poolinaaa/trip-manager-app/README.md

+# TRIP MANAGER APP
-# Purpose of creating trip manager
+## Purpose of creating trip manager
 Trip manager was created to help with the organization of a journey.
 Fields of currency, flights and weather are three sectors on which I focused the most.
 This is simple, modern desktop app.

 ## Used technologies